 RIGHT REASONS TO SELL

 You believe you’ve reached the peak of valuation–this seems obvious, but it is difficult to do.
 Finding the right time to sell is tricky; you don’t want to exit too early and leave money on the table.
-So the inclination, given that tech businesses are value as a multiple of revenue or EBITDA is to hold on until growth stalls.
+So the inclination, given that tech businesses are valued as a multiple of revenue or EBITDA is to hold on until growth stalls.
 But if you wait until you built up your sales so much that little “natural” growth” is left in your product/market cycle, the business may not look as attractive going forward for the most attractive potential buyers.
 Most strategic buyers would like to see good growth prospects in a potential acquisition.
-So it might be best to “leave a little growth on the table”; this might lead to a higher multiple from the buyer and a higher price overall.
+So the best exit strategy might be to “leave a little growth on the table”; this might lead to a higher multiple from the buyer and a higher price overall.

 You haven’t been enjoying running the business for a very long time–I believe strongly this is a time to get out.
 If you have someone else whom you feel comfortable leaving in charge, that’s fine.
 But otherwise, either you’ll run it in to the ground from burnout, or you’ll walk away and let someone else destroy it because you just don’t care anymore.
 Passion is important in the tech business; when it’s gone it’s usually a good time to sell.
 But please do it in a logical, process-oriented manner with a well planned exit strategy.

 A fundamental shift in the market or your business–This could mean many things: you have lost a number of key people, the economics of your market changes, or a major investment will be required to keep the company on a growth path.
 The specifics here could be quite varied; the common thread is that with the change in fundamentals there are real clouds on the horizon.
 This leads you to a thoughtful belief that continuing to operate the business as a standalone entity isn’t an optimal path forward.